cartesi/docs/cartesi-rollups/tutorials/react-frontend-application.md

 The [`InputBox`](../rollups-apis/json-rpc/input-box.md) contract is a trustless and permissionless contract that receives arbitrary blobs (called "inputs") from anyone.

 The `InputBox` contract is deployed on all supported chains.
-We will use a React hook to send an input to the backend via the `InputBox` contracct.
+We will use a React hook to send an input to the backend via the `InputBox` contract.

 Create a new file `src/components/SimpleInput.tsx` and follow the implementation below: